 As your business grows, additional funding and refinancing options are available when you need them.

-A retail store business loan is financing used by retailers to cover costs like inventory, build-outs, fixtures, payroll, and expansion.
-It’s a category that includes term loans, lines of credit, inventory financing, equipment financing, SBA loans, and merchant cash advances, each suited to different needs and timelines.
+A retail store business loan is financing a retailer uses to buy inventory, fund a build-out, cover payroll, or expand.
+It is a category rather than one product: term loans, lines of credit, inventory financing, equipment financing, SBA 7(a) and 504 loans, and revenue-based financing.

 Whether you need to stock up for a busy season, capture a supplier discount, remodel the floor, bridge a slow stretch, or open a second location, Committed to Capital has retail financing solutions built for how your store actually operates.